Adam-Elmi/SomMark/README.md

 > [!WARNING]
 > Old version(v1) is no longer supported.

-SomMark provides a way to write structured content that can be converted into other formats like HTML or Markdown or Json or other markup languages.
-It is different from standard Markdown because it uses explicit syntax for blocks and elements, which makes it easier to process and customize.
+**SomMark** lets you write structured content that can be converted to HTML, Markdown, JSON, or other formats.
+Unlike standard Markdown, it uses explicit syntax for blocks and elements, making content easier to process, customize, and transform.

 # Installation